dolthub/dolt/README.md

 cat /tmp/foo/root
 ```

-You can also explore the raw data in the explore UI.
+You can also explore the data visually.
 Follow the instructions in `clients/explore`.